Boulder College of Massage Therapy (Closed 2013)

 |% Students Receiving Some Financial Aid (Year 2013)||80%||91%|

 Source: 2013 (or latest year available) IPEDS

-- The nearest community college to Boulder College of Massage Therapy is Redstone College (11.4 miles away).
+- The nearest community college to Boulder College of Massage Therapy is Spartan college of aeronautics and technology (11.4 miles away).

 - College Location Mi.
 Students